DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 #### Super Prize Giveaway
 {: .hearts}

-* 1x Unisex Tshirt
-* 1x Small Poster
-* 10x Small Stickers.
-* 1x Small Photographic Art Print.
-{: .sparkles}

-[See our shop here.](https://www.redbubble.com/people/devicatoutlet/shop/)

 This is a special event we do monthly for our live broadcasts in order to celebrate our Twitch Partnership monthiversary.

-Currently, here is what you can expect for our next celebration:

-* Next monthly giveaway scheduled for: April 7th, 8th & 9th!
+* Next monthly giveaway scheduled for: April 7th, 8th & 9th at 6:30pm EST each of the three days.
-* A scheduled super giveaway for each of the three days at 6:30pm EST.
+* Prize winner chooses either: 1x Unisex Tshirt / 1x Small Poster / 10x Small Stickers / OR 1x Small Photographic Art Print.
 * Equal chance for everyone, just do "!ticket" when giveaway opens!
 {: .sparkles}

+[See our shop here.](https://www.redbubble.com/people/devicatoutlet/shop/)

 Please note: Monthly giveaways are capped to 1x winner per month.
 As in, everyone is allowed to win up to 1x monthly giveaway in the same month.